msg-labs/git-branch/README.md

 In no special order I'd like to have:

+* Handle all of the issues below from the github projects tab
 * Testing
+* Limit the initial output to the first ten branches
+* Flag merged
 * .gif with a demo of the functionality
 * Accepts a default filter
 * Remote branches